Everything you've done is worth it

 -Your speed and air ratings are low

-I still haven't perfected the technique to land the same tricks on any course.
-Perrine and Janica land the same tricks with the same quality on any course, so I feel like I'm still lacking in that area.
-In terms of
+It's because I still lack the technical skill to execute the same tricks consistently on any course.
+Perrine and Janica can perform the same tricks with the same quality on any course, so I feel like I'm still far behind.

-speed, I can get reasonably fast times in singles competitions because I've built up my turning technique, but in duals it's no good at all (laughs).
+In singles competitions, I can get reasonably fast times because I've built up my turning technique, but in duals, I'm completely hopeless (laughs).
 I need to do something about that.

 --When you were in elementary school, junior high school, and now, did you have a favorite skier or athlete you admired?

-I think it was in 2010, when I was in elementary school, and the World Cup was held at Naeba, and I went to the venue.
-I'd known Aiko since I started skiing and admired her, and I remember having a photo taken with her at Naeba.
+I think it was 2010, when I was in elementary school, that the World Cup was held in Naeba, and I went to the venue.
+I've known Aiko since I started skiing and she's been my idol, and I remember taking a picture with her in Naeba.
 I

-Mick, the male skier, has always been the undisputed champion, so I really looked up to him.
-I think the presence of these three people means a lot to me.
+Mick, the male skier, was the undisputed champion for a long time, so I really looked up to him.
+I think these three have been very important to me.

 -Are there any similarities to your own skating?